MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/admin/setup-secure-sockets-layer.md

  * If your deployment uses reporting, you must be a member of an administrative security group or have equivalent permissions individually set for configuring reporting services.

- For more information about permissions, see [Pernission reference for Team Foundation Server](../../permissions.md).
+ For more information about permissions, see [Permission reference for Team Foundation Server](../../permissions.md).

 <a name="assumptions"></a>
 ## Assumptions